 The Division of Infectious Diseases originated over 60 years ago when Dr. Gene Stollerman initiated pioneering research in rheumatic fever and streptococcal infections.
 With a generous donation from the Samuel Sackett Foundation, Stollerman led the effort to treat infections with antibiotics and geared the division’s laboratory to focus on infection and immune response.
 Since those early years, the primary objectives of division faculty include conducting innovative research, training the future academic leaders in Infectious Diseases, and delivering outstanding patient care through Northwestern Medicine-affiliated hospitals and care facilities.
-We have approximately 22 full-time faculty members and 10 trainees, dedicated to excellence in research, education, and clinical care.
+We have approximately 26 full-time faculty members and 8 trainees, dedicated to excellence in research, education, and clinical care.
 Thirteen faculty members are recipients of federal funding, an indicator of our strength in medical research.
-The division boasts a robust research portfolio with over $9 million in NIH grants.
+The division boasts a robust research portfolio with over $10 million in grant funding.
 Through Northwestern Medicine care facilities, division faculty offer active clinical service, with approximately 11,000 outpatient visits and 13,000 inpatient visits each year.

 Learn more via the links below.

 Learn about our fellowship program as well as our other contributions to the education of future leaders in infectious diseases

 Connect with our office; meet our chief

 - 03.05.2018Chicago STI rates double and triple national averages